City Baking Guide

 Aspen baking at nearly 8,000 feet, without the guesswork.

-Aspen kitchens sit near 8,000 feet, where extremely low pressure can make cakes over-expand fast, yeast dough race through proofing, and sea-level formulas miss stable structure targets.
+Aspen sits high enough that baking problems stop being subtle.
+At 7,908 feet, low pressure can make cakes over-expand fast, bread dough can race through proofing, and sea-level formulas can miss stable structure targets before you have time to correct them.

 Elevation7,908 ft